 Starting salaries

-Salary information for young professionals
+Salary information for new entrants

-It should be noted that this graphic serves as a guide.
+Please note that this graphic serves as a guide.
 The first bar can be seen as the "minimum" and the last bar as the absolute maximum.

 Salaries in the chemical industry